 It's Good to Be Back

-I've got tickets to this tour, and until they walked on stage last night.
-There was a part of me that was like, this isn't going to happen, something will go wrong.
-Believe me I've never been more glad to be proved wrong.
+I've got tickets to this tour, and they walked on stage last night.
+There was a part of me that thought, "This isn't going to happen; something will go wrong."
+Believe me, I've never been more glad to be proved wrong.

-The importance of the gigs cannot be underestimated, Oasis have always been a band for the people.
-Coming from a Manchester council estate they took on the world and for a short time, won.
-In just two and a half years they'd gone from signing off on the dole to playing the biggest British concerts ever, two sold out nights at Knebworth house.
+As a fan, the importance of the gigs cannot be underestimated.
+Oasis have always been a band for the people.
+Coming from a Manchester council estate, they took on the world and for a short time, won.
+Their music has been a soundtrack to my life, and seeing them on stage again was a dream come true.
+In just two and a half years, they'd gone from signing off on the dole to playing the biggest British concerts ever, two sold-out nights at Knebworth House.
 Despite playing to 250,000 people over 2 nights.
-The demand was huge, 2.5 million tried to get tickets.
-Oasis may have done 2 but they could have done 20 nights.
+The demand was huge, with 2.5 million people trying to get tickets.
+Oasis may have done 2, but they could have done 20 nights.

-Oasis dreamed of being the biggest band in the world and aimed to do what their Manchester counter parts, The Smiths and Stone Roses couldn't, become the mainstream.
-They got there, and very briefly were the biggest band in the world.
+Oasis dreamed of being the biggest band in the world and aimed to do what their Manchester counterparts, The Smiths and Stone Roses, couldn't, become mainstream.
+They got there, and for a very brief moment, they were the biggest band in the world.
 It didn't last and into the 21st Century, Oasis became patchy, the brothers arguments became more public, the songs suffered for every 'Little By Little', you had a 'A Quick Peep' for every 'Falling Down' a 'Soldier On' get my point and even live the thing you could always rely on Oasis on turned into knife edge affairs.
-Would the band turn up, how would they sound?
+Would the band turn up?
+How would they sound?

-This new look Oasis understood what they needed to do last night.
-Give those who were there first time round a trip back in time, but to also give those younger, those who hadn't seen the band before a reason to 'Live Forever'
+This new look, Oasis understood what they needed to do last night.
+Give those who were there first time round a trip back in time, but also give those younger, those who hadn't seen the band before, a reason to 'Live Forever'.

-The crowd in Cardiff last night is full of bucket hat wearing teenagers and those in their twenties who were children when, Oasis broke up but also Mums, Dads, Grandparents, those their in their 90s hey day.
+The crowd in Cardiff last night was full of teenagers and twenty-somethings who were children when Oasis broke up, as well as Mums, Dads, Grandparents, and those in their 90s who were in their heyday.
 Gone is the crowd that was there in 2009, a very male-dominated, football-orientated, lager-fuelled mass, replaced by a more diverse and frankly better crowd.
 A crowd fuelled by unity and optimism, not warm flat lager and cocaine.

 With no new album to promote and nothing new they feel obliged to play, these songs have transcended time.
 They’ve become part of the fabric of life: echoing from football terraces, spinning at wedding discos, soundtracking the quiet grief of funerals, and lingering in the final embrace of an all-nighter.

-This was we needed, the band sound good, the songs have always been great and watching footage back they all want to be there.
-Noel has his moment with three absolute classics in the form of 'Talk Tonight', 'Half the World Away' and 'Little by Little' all of which have the same impact as the other set highlights despite lacking the Rock n Roll sledgehammer that is Liam's voice.
+This was what we needed; the band sounds great, the songs have always been great, and watching footage back, it's clear they all want to be there.
+Noel has his moment with three absolute classics in the form of 'Talk Tonight', 'Half the World Away' and 'Little by Little', all of which have the same impact as the other set highlights despite lacking the Rock n Roll sledgehammer that is Liam's voice.

-A majestic, Bowie-honouring 'Stand By Me' festooned with visuals of family snapshots,is a real highlight, 'Cast No Shadow' quickly regains sublime ground with both brothers taking vocal duties.
-The song made even more poignant that because when it was written in 1995, Noel dedicated to then Verve frontman Richard Ashcroft, who just so happened to be supporting the band tonight
+A majestic, Bowie-honouring 'Stand By Me' festooned with visuals of family snapshots, is a real highlight, 'Cast No Shadow' quickly regains sublime ground with both brothers taking vocal duties.
+The song's poignancy is even greater because, when it was written in 1995, Noel dedicated it to then-Verve frontman Richard Ashcroft, who was coincidentally supporting the band tonight

 From there it’s a historic closing stretch: an almighty 'Slide Away'; the crowd carrying the orchestral refrain of 'Whatever'.
-These songs still hang up remarkably well.
-Most of them written by a young disinfranchised Noel, living in Manchester about how the working class were feeling after being under Tory rule for so long.
+These songs still hold up remarkably well.
+Most of them were written by a young disinfranchised Noel, living in Manchester, about how the working class were feeling after being under Tory rule for so long.
 Sound familiar.

 ‘Live Forever’ became the moment the band paid tribute to Diogo Jota, who tragically passed away in a car accident alongside his brother André earlier this week.
 As the song ended, Jota’s shirt appeared on the screen — a powerful, heartfelt gesture in what was arguably the band’s most significant moment in years.
 It was a beautiful tribute to a brilliant footballer, and, as countless tributes over the past days have made clear, a much-loved husband, father, brother, and son.

 The show comes to an end with the three big hitters, the songs that have become part of the furniture.
-'Wonderwall', the Noel led anthem for defiance 'Don't Look Back in Anger' and the glorious epic swirl, of the everlasting 'Champagne Supernova'.
-There back, and they are at their best they've been since the late 90s.
+'Wonderwall', the Noel-led anthem for defiance, 'Don't Look Back in Anger' and the glorious epic swirl of the everlasting 'Champagne Supernova'.
+They're back, and they are at their best they've been since the late 90s, exuding the same energy and enthusiasm that made them famous.

 There's a reason that the hype around these shows has been the way it has.
 It's hard to imagine a musical comeback as momentous as this.
-Could The Smiths fill seven Wembley Stadiums overnight?
+Could The Smiths fill seven Wembley Stadiums?
 A reunited Pink Floyd?
 Led Zeppelin, even?
 And what are the chances of those ever happening?

 Oasis's Cardiff Setlist was as follows: